MicrosoftDocs/dynamics365smb-docs/financials/FullExperience/ItemsAdvanced/inventory-how-to-set-up-routing-link-codes.md

 ---
 # How to: Set Up Routing Link Codes
 The BOM position is not assigned to a special position in the routing but to a routing link code in the **Production BOM** window.
-The routing line is also assigned to a routing link code in the **Routing** window.
-ADD INCLUDE<!--[!INCLUDE[navnow](../../includes/navnow_md.md)]--> is very flexible due to this linking of BOM and routing.
+The routing line is also assigned to a routing link code in the **Routing** window. [!INCLUDE[d365fin](includes/d365fin_md.md)] is very flexible due to this linking of BOM and routing.
 The positions can be changed as required, without changing the relationships between the BOM and the routing.

 ### To set up routing link codes